 - Nut-Free Strawberry Vanilla Crumble Bars

 - 1/4 cup chia seeds

-- In a medium pot, bring the water and cherries to a boil over high heat.
+- In a medium pot, bring the water and cherries to a boil over medium-high heat.

 - When it reaches a low boil, mash the cherries until desired consistency.
 I like to leave a few chunks.

 - Reduce heat to low-medium.
 Stir in the chia seeds and let simmer, covered for 15-20 minutes or until the water has been absorbed, stirring occasionally.
 The jam will continue to thicken after cooking, so don't worry if it doesn't get as thick as you'd like.

 - Let it cool completely and store the jam in jars or an air-tight container in the fridge.